The-FinAI/PIXIU/README.md

 ---

-## FLARE 2.0: Financial Language Understanding and Prediction Evaluation Benchmark
+## FinBen 2.0: Financial Language Understanding and Prediction Evaluation Benchmark

 In this section, we provide a detailed performance analysis of FinMA compared to other leading models, including ChatGPT, GPT-4, and BloombergGPT et al. For this analysis, we've chosen a range of tasks and metrics that span various aspects of financial Natural Language Processing and financial prediction.
-All model results of FLARE can be found on our [leaderboard](https://huggingface.co/spaces/ChanceFocus/FLARE)!
+All model results of FinBen can be found on our [leaderboard](https://huggingface.co/spaces/ChanceFocus/flare)!

 ### Tasks